csnp/qramm/implementation/getting-started.md

 ## Overview

-This guide provides step-by-step instructions for implementing the Quantum-Ready Assessment & Maturity Model (QRAMM) in your organization.
+This guide provides step-by-step instructions for implementing the Quantum Readiness Assurance Maturity Model (QRAMM) in your organization.
 Whether you're beginning your quantum readiness journey or looking to formalize existing efforts, this guide will help you establish a foundation for systematic quantum preparedness.

 ## Quick Start Options